-This article is part of the #VanLife series where I talked about our Sprinter van, what goes into building it, our daily life on the road, and other sorts of fun and challenging things about living and traveling full time in a van.
+This article is part of the #VanLife series where I talked about converting our Sprinter van: what goes into building it, our daily life on the road, and other sorts of fun and challenging things about living and traveling full time in a van.

-One of the first things I researched into after deciding to travel and live in a van full time was was how to install a solar power system.
-With our gadget and Internet addiction, there was no way we could just depend on the van’s cigarette lighter. *shiver*
+One of the first things I researched into after deciding to travel and live in a van full time was the best solar power system to install (or should we say, easiest?).
+We knew we needed a solar system that’s quite beefy to enable us to do some remote work on the road.

-Along with much of everything else involved in retrofitting a van, it was a subject neither Jack nor I knew much about.
+Solar power setup, along with much of everything else involved in retrofitting a van to live in, was a subject neither Jack nor I knew much about.

 It’s a world consisting of solar panel, converter, inverter, and batteries.
 Which ones to get (and there are so many to choose from) and how to connect them all together?
 It was a big puzzle.